tsherif/mercator-gl/README.md

 PicoMercator is a minimal library for doing web mercator projections in WebGL in a manner compatible with [Mapbox GL](https://github.com/mapbox/mapbox-gl-js).
 It provides GLSL code for projecting longitude/latitude coordinates into 3D space, and JavaScript functions to create view and projection matrices to overlay them onto a map rendered by Mapbox GL.
 PicoMercator focuses on numerical stability by performing most calculations at 64-bit precision, and switching to an "offset mode" at higher zoom levels (using a technique borrowed from [deck.gl](https://medium.com/vis-gl/how-sometimes-assuming-the-earth-is-flat-helps-speed-up-rendering-in-deck-gl-c43b72fd6db4)).

 Basic usage involves rendering to a WebGL canvas overlayed on the Mapbox element, and updating to match the current map view.
-PicoMercator provides a function `PICO_injectGLSLProjection` to insert functions `PICO_lngLatToWorld`, `PICO_worldToClip`, and `PICO_lngLatToClip` into vertex shader source code so the mercator projection can be done on the GPU.
-The JavaScript function `PICO_forEachUniform` provides names and values of uniforms used by the PicoMercator shader functions so they can be set in whatever manner is appropriate for the application.
+PicoMercator provides a function `PicoMercator.injectGLSLProjection` to insert functions `PICO_MERCATOR_lngLatToWorld`, `PICO_MERCATOR_worldToClip`, and `PICO_MERCATOR_lngLatToClip` into vertex shader source code so the mercator projection can be done on the GPU.
+The JavaScript function `PicoMercator.forEachUniform` provides names and values of uniforms used by the PicoMercator shader functions so they can be set in whatever manner is appropriate for the application.

 ```JavaScript